6 Bossa Nova Chord Progressions You Need to Know!

 Bossa Nova Chord Progressions: [III - VI - II - V] in the A section of Wave

-However, instead of resolving to a D major chord, we resolve to a D-7 chord and play a ii-V figure in the key of C. This is an example of borrowed harmony or modal interchange.
+However, instead of resolving to a D major chord, the tonic chord, we resolve to a D-7 chord and play a ii-V figure in the key of C. This is an example of borrowed harmony or modal interchange.
 Here, we are borrowing from D Dorian.

 Here is the entire A section: